henrywalters/av-ip/README.md

 ## Usage
 To initialize an instance of the geolocation tool, simply call
 ```
-locater = AVIP.new('127.0.0.1',[:ip,:city])
+locater = AVIP.new()
 ```
 The default instance is localhost, '127.0.0.1', yielding every output parameter.
-If you are unsure about settings it is best to just leave as default.
+If you are unsure about settings it is best to leave the default parameters.

 Post initialization, you may pass the locater paramters in hash format.
 Example: